 DX researched the various systems on the market in 2007 and concluded that their objectives would best be met by investing in Roadnet routing and scheduling software from the team at TRU.
 They also use handheld GPS devices which integrate with Roadnet to show the drivers the planned route and delivery sequence.

-Refining the routes suggested by Roadnet was a challenge due to the number and complexity of factors affecting each delivery e.g. type of road, volume of traffic on the route, time of day, and shortest or fastest route.
+Refining the routes suggested by Roadnet was a challenge due to the number and complexity of factors affecting each delivery e.g. type of road, the volume of traffic on the route, time of day, and shortest or fastest route.
 These could sometimes conflict with the GPS tracking devices which may override a route if a driver gets lost or takes a wrong turn.

 One of the key challenges was handling the different priority packages correctly.
-If too many high priority items were promised for delivery by a certain time these needed to be organised to ensure customers’ deadlines were met.
+If too many high priority items were promised for delivery by a certain time these need to be organised to ensure customers’ deadlines were met.
 If fewer high priority items were booked in, low priority items might be included to make the journey worthwhile and fill the vehicle – thereby delivering an item faster than required.

 Handling low priority items which could not be delivered immediately added further complication.
 Clearly, these items needed to be promoted to ‘high priority’ to ensure they arrived on time.
 Similarly when deliveries for the same street included both high and low priority items, finding the fairest and most economical solution also needed careful thought.
 DX had to enhance their order processing system to ensure that the data transmitted to Roadnet included the updated priority.